TURBIO IV

-This is truly one of the best trips we offer.
 The Argentinian Andes south of Bariloche are some of the most unexplored mountainous regions of South America.
 The glaciated peaks possess some of the largest granite walls in America.
 Many of them have never been climbed, or even photographed.
+The gem of this region is Turbio IV, pronounced Turbio Quatro.
 A dense and lush rainforest riddled with bamboo and gorgeous birdsong covers the deep misty valleys.
 Giant alerces, massive trees related to redwoods, grow straight from the granite.
-These impressive old ones host beautiful micro-ecosystems of wildflowers and mosses.
+The river is an unbelievable treat: Chinook salmon swim upstream through the opal waters and the camping is fantastic.
+However, the true highlight of the valley is its kind and resilient locals, who help us all along the way.

 Season